Archive for the ‘Uncategorized’ Category

 Hospital & Primary Care

-Winter Break In observance of UGA’s Winter Break, we will be open for emergencies only from Wednesday, December 25th, 2024 through Wednesday, January 1st, 2025.
-If your animal experiences a medical emergency, please contact our Emergency Services at 706.542.3221.
-Normal business hours and operation will resume Thursday, January 2nd, 2025.
+UGA Winter Break In observance of UGA’s Winter Break, we will be open for emergencies only from Thursday, December 25, 2025, through Thursday, January 1, 2026.
+If your animal experiences a medical emergency during this time, please contact our Emergency Services at 706.542.3221.
+We will resume normal business hours and […]

 New price for Chlamydia spp. antibody titer determination by IFA, as of July 1, 2017